matt-powelldev2784/founders_and_coders_feature_game/README.md

 # Debugging

 I was able to debug each feature as I built the game using the console and element inspector as I usually would.
-The biggest issue I came across was getting all the game elements to retain their positions after implementing a pause/resume feature.
+I had a bit of trouble getting all the game elements to retain their positions after implementing a pause/resume feature.
 After a few failures I realised I could get the required outcome by, leaving the requestAnimationFrame logic running at all times and only running the logic to move the pieces when the game was not paused.

 # Issues

-When doing some cross browser testing, I had some trouble with the animation speed running slower on safari.
-This is something I haven't been able to resolve.
+When doing some cross browser testing, I noticed the animation wasn't as smooth in safari.
+I noticed the callback function from requestAnimationFrame in safari is taking twice as much time when compared to firefox and chrome.
+To offset some of the issues with this, the application defines some variables specifically for iOS browsers.

+I also noticed some animation glitches when testing on my iphone.
+Sometimes the animation would run super fast, but if you reloaded the page and started the game again it would be back to normal.